BenBE/FastHamming/README.md

 License
 =======

-This library is lincensed under AGPLv3.
+This library is licensed under AGPLv3.